djolaleye/NBA-wins-predictor/README.md

 Going to be a project on predicting a team's success based on key stats.

 Stats considered:
-  - VORP of best player
+  - Minutes played & VORP & PER of best player
     - Best player determined by highest USG%
-  - Adjusted Offensive rating
+  - Team Adjusted Offensive rating
-  - Adjusted Defensive rating
+  - Team Adjusted Defensive rating